How To Find Your Vocation, Do Work You Love, and Make A Difference

 - The Value you can create and deliver

 - How to Align making a difference with getting paid.

 The next level of the diagram is the inner intersections:

-It is a higher level concept than your Contribution or Your Service.
+It is a higher level concept than your Expression or Your Service.
 It is what you are capable of, the difference you are capable of making.

 And if you combine your Potential to make a difference with a way to get paid for it (What you can be paid for), you have a Vocation.

-Your Excellence is at the intersection of Contribution and Value (or, alternatively, What you can be paid for, What you are good at, and What you love).
+Your Excellence is at the intersection of Expression and Value (or, alternatively, What you can be paid for, What you are good at, and What you love).

 Your Excellence is your zone of mastery – it’s where you can reach your greatness, both in terms of expression of your talent and in terms of adding value commercially for other people.
 It’s work you do well, and love doing.